 But our Babs gives back as good as she gets.

-This is probably my favorite part of the episode, since it’s a pretty faithful lift from Gearhead’s comics debut – down to how it’s a female supporting character, not Batman, behind the electromagnet.
+This is probably my favorite part of the episode, since it’s a pretty faithful lift from Gearhead’s comics debut – down to the electromagnet operator being a female supporting character, rather than Batman himself.